Anti-Romani sentiment: In the Middle Ages

 In the early 13th-century Byzantine records, the Atsínganoi are mentioned as "wizards ... who are satanically inspired and pretend to predict the unknown".

 The enslavement of the Roma, mostly taken as prisoners of war, in the Danubian Principalities is first documented in the late 15th century.
-In these countries, extensive legislation that divided the Roma into different groups, according to their tasks as slaves, was passed.
+In these countries, extensive legislation that divided the Roma into different groups according to their owners, including nobles, monasteries and the state, was passed.

-By the 16th century, many Romani who lived in Eastern and Central Europe worked as musicians, metal craftsmen, and soldiers.
+By the 16th century, many Romanies worked as musicians, metal craftsmen, and soldiers.
 As the Ottoman Empire expanded, it relegated the Romani, who were seen as having "no visible permanent professional affiliation", to the lowest rung of the social ladder.